infinum/eightshift-docs/website/docs/basics/wp-cli.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--libs-blue?style=for-the-badge&logo=php&labelColor=2a2a2a)](https://github.com/infinum/eightshift-libs)

-We already mentioned the WP-CLI feature of Eightshift Boilerplate, but now let's dig in a little deeper on this awesome feature.
-We took our time to set up a bunch of WP-CLI commands that will help you set up everything and use all our features without worrying about correct names, files, and organization.
+We have already mentioned the WP-CLI feature of Eightshift Boilerplate.
+Now, let's dig a little deeper into this awesome feature.
+We took our time to set up a bunch of WP-CLI commands that will help you set everything up and use all our features without worrying about correct names, files, and organization.

-## So how it works?
+## How it works

-In your projects entrypoint you have something like this:
+In your project's entry point, you have something like this:

 ```php
 /**